General Hunting Regulations & Requirements

-A person may be charged for headlighting if that person is caught shining lands on either side of a public road with a firearm in the vehicle.
+A person may be charged with headlighting if that person is caught shining lands on either side of a public road with a firearm in the vehicle.
 An individual who shines the lands on either side of a public road with no firearm in the vehicle may be charged with harassing wildlife.
 This provision does not apply to normal use of lights while driving, emergency vehicles, landowners, or agricultural leaseholders searching for livestock or lawfully hunting, trapping, or fishing.

 Any game animal, bird, or fish lawfully taken may be possessed at any time.
-A permit number is required prior to transporting live wild hogs, wild boar, or feral hogs.
+A permit number is required before transporting live wild hogs, wild boar, or feral hogs.
 To obtain a permit number, contact 601-432-2170 (24-hour dispatcher) prior to transporting any live wild hog.

 It is unlawful to throw, dump or otherwise dispose of any dead wildlife, wildlife parts, or waste on roads, rights-of-way of such roads, highways, or upon any private property without the permission of the owner of such property.

 Selling of Animals Native to Mississippi

-It is unlawful to buy, sell, offer for sale, or exchange for merchandise or other consideration, any game animal, game bird, or game fish (regardless of whether it was taken in or out of Mississippi), except as follows: the skins and sinew of legally taken deer may be bought or sold at any time, products crafted or made from deer bone or antlers not in velvet may be sold, any part of a wild turkey, except the meat may be bought or sold, and any parts of nuisance animals may be bought or sold.
+It is unlawful to buy, sell, offer for sale, or exchange for merchandise or other consideration, any game animal, game bird, or game fish (regardless of whether it was taken in or out of Mississippi), except as follows: The skins and sinew of legally taken deer can be bought or sold at any time, products crafted or made from deer bone or antlers not in velvet can be sold, any part of a wild turkey, except the meat, may be bought or sold, and any parts of nuisance animals may be bought or sold.
 The meat of wild hogs may only be sold upon inspection per regulation of the Mississippi Department of Agriculture and Commerce.
 The carcasses of raccoons, opossums, and muskrats may be sold for food during the open trapping season, and for 30 days after the close of trapping season.
 It also is illegal to buy or sell any non-game wildlife native to Mississippi, or any mounted game animals, game birds, or game fish.